gsoules/MkDocs/digital-archive/docs/technology/site-maintenance.md

 ### Verify that the new release works properly
 Normally the site should just come up, though on releases of Omeka prior to 3.0 you were presented with a dialog to update the database.
 It appears that 3.0 updates the database automatically.

+See the [Software updates](/technology/site-maintenance/#software-updates) for how to deploy the upgrade to all Digital Archive installations.

 #### Troubleshooting
 Past updates of release Omeka 2 have always gone smoothly, but 3.0 presented problems.
 When it first came up it reported a Zend_Controller_Exception and then an InvalidArgumentException.
 The errors appeared to be triggered by a plugin and by AvantTheme, though later there were no issues with either, so it probably had to do with the interim transition from the old to the new release.
 The solution was to back out the new release, and with the older version running, deactivate all of the Avant plugins and switch from AvantTheme to the default Omeka theme.
 After updating the site again with the new release, the errors went away and none reoccurred after switching back to AvantTheme and activating the Avant plugins.